 Apparently, the British colonial administration classified this group of communities as Malay for easy reference and to simplify records.
 Prior to Singapore’s independence in 1964 when Britain declared Singapore an independent state, settlers came from countries like Sulawesi (Bugis people), Borneo and Bawean Island (Boyanese).
-Significant numbers of the Malay community here are Bawaenese (Boyanese) and Javanese while others belong to the Minangkabau ethnic group from the highlands of West Sumatra, Indonesia.
-Some notable Minang people in Singapore are Zubir Said – composer of Singapore’s national anthem Majulah Singapura, WWII hero Lt.
-Adnan Saidi, and Yusof Ishak, the first president of Singapore.
+Significant numbers of the Malay community here are Bawaenese (Boyanese) and Javanese; others belong to the Minangkabau ethnic group from the highlands of West Sumatra, Indonesia.
+Some notable Minang people in Singapore are Zubir Said – composer of Singapore’s national anthem Majulah Singapura, World War II hero Lieutenant Adnan Saidi, and Yusof Ishak, the first president of Singapore.

 Nowadays, it is quite hard to distinguish between the ethnic groups as marriages and other unions have brought multiple ethnicities together.

 - Currently, the Malay community comprises 13.4 percent of the population; that’s over 500,000 people.

 - As the Malays were the native people of Singapore, the national language of the country is Malay.
 (The four official languages are Malay, Mandarin Chinese, English and Tamil.)

 - Malay Muslims in Singapore celebrate Hari Raya Puasa after a month of fasting during Ramadan.

 - The Malay greeting is called salam.
 It’s a handshake where the right hand is extended to the other person’s hand before bringing it to the chest.
 It is common to kiss elders’ hands as a form of respect.

 - Geylang Serai and the Kampong Glam are popular places among the community, with many restaurants and markets frequented by Malays.